Take College Classes in High School!

 - Save time and money towards your degree!

-eStart is a dual credit program that gives N.H. high school students the opportunity to take 100% online college courses through the Community College System of New Hampshire (CCSNH) while earning high school and college credit simultaneously. eStart allows you to:
+This is a dual-credit program that gives N.H. high school students the opportunity to take 100% online college courses through the Community College System of New Hampshire (CCSNH) while earning high school and college credit simultaneously.

 Project Lead the Way